Babies & toddlers: age 0-3 years

 Missed Milestones

-You are worried about your child’s development, they have missed milestones or they have developmental delay.
+You are worried about your child’s development, they have missed milestones or have developmental delay.

 Diagnosis

-Your child had a neurodisability diagnosis such as cerebral palsy.
+Your child has a neurodisability diagnosis such as cerebral palsy.

 What does early intervention look like?

-Early intervention provides intensive, specialist support to you and your family.
+Early intervention provides specialist support to you and your family.

 First, your child is assessed.
 Then we’ll work with you to make a plan to support their development.
 Our therapies can support their movement, communication, sleep, eating and drinking.
 Best of all, it happens through play, with you, guided by an expert.